kareemkibue/k2-media/README.md

     `
     background: #f0f0f0;

-    /* styles will only be applied in these 2 breakpoints */
+    /* styles will only be applied within these 2 breakpoints */
     ${ respond('500px','1000px') }{
         background: #f7f7f7;
     }